zammad/zammad-org/src/en/documentation/use/guides/two-factor-auth.md

 verifying your identity.
 You may register multiple hardware or software security keys with your Zammad account and then they can be used during the sign-in process.

-Initially, you will be presented with an empty side panel instructing you to **Set Up** your first key.
+Initially, you will be presented with an empty flyout instructing you to **Set Up** your first key.

 ![Screenshot shows security key authentication configuration](/screenshots/documentation/use/two-factor-auth-usage/2fa-security-key-panel.png)